exercism/gleam/exercises/concept/secure-treasure-chest/.docs/instructions.md

 - A `TreasureChest`.
 - A password `String`.

-If the password matches the password in the `TreasureChest` then the function should return the treasure, otherwise it should return an error.
+If the password matches the password in the `TreasureChest` then the function should return the treasure, otherwise it should return an error saying `Incorrect password`.